Bartolomea Acciaioli

 Bartolomea Acciaioli or Acciajuoli (died c.
 1396) was the wife of Theodore I Palaiologos, Despot of the Morea from 1385.
 She was the elder daughter of Nerio I Acciaioli, who held large estates in Frankish Greece.
 She was famed for her beauty and her father married her to Theodore to secure an alliance.
-As relations between her father and husband soured in the early 1390s, he effectively disinherited her in favour of Francesca, and their illegitimate brother, Antonio.
-Barolomea died childless.
+As relations between her father and husband soured in the early 1390s, he effectively disinherited her in favour of her sister, Francesca, and illegitimate brother, Antonio.
+Bartolomea died childless.